choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

       />
     </sslContext>
 {% endhighlight %}

+**Note:** This example is for CA-verified TLS.
+If you are using anonymous TLS, you may optionally skip the truststore attributes.

 The redundant nested `<sslContext>` elements are not a typo; for some reason ActiveMQ actually needs this.